CarlColijn/Jazillionth/README.md

 ## Change log

+- ### December 1, 2024 - v2024.12.01
+  Removed the dependency on jQuery.
+- ### October 4, 2024 - v2024.10.04
+  Jazillionth can now scroll the test result into view after all tests have ran.
 - ### September 1, 2024 - v2024.09.01
   Jazillionth now raises a descriptive exception when you specify an unknown object in either a 'accessObjectNames' or 'trackObjectNames' list, instead of quitting due to an error.
 - ### May 19, 2024 - v2024.05.19